Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

-- Arterial hypertension: Due to the high-pressure load, endothelium damage occurs faster.
+- Arterial hypertension: Due to the high-pressure load, endothelial damage occurs faster.

-- Diabetes mellitus: Increased blood glucose levels cause reactive glycosylation, that itself causes increased phagocytosis and endothelial damage.
+- Diabetes mellitus: Increased blood glucose levels cause reactive glycosylation, causing increased phagocytosis and endothelial damage.

 - Hyperlipidemia: Excessive LDL cholesterol increases the risk of atherosclerosis, especially if HDL cholesterol levels are also low.

 There are four types of arteriosclerosis, the general term for “hardening of the arteries.”
 Macroangiopathy refers to changes in large and medium-sized arteries.
 In contrast, in patients with hypertension, microangiopathy refers to the pathologic changes in the arterioles, also called arteriolosclerosis.

 The four types of arteriosclerosis are atherosclerosis (the most common), arteriolosclerosis, Mönckeberg medial sclerosis (characterized by calcifications of the medial walls of muscular arteries), and fibromuscular intimal hyperplasia (in muscular arteries larger than arterioles, caused by inflammation or injury)